Let's Make a Deal: Past personnel

-Monty Hall was the host of nearly every episode of Let's Make a Deal that aired from 1963 until 1986, the family has been involved on all versions of the show in one form or another.
+The family of Monty Hall has been involved in all versions in one form or another since the original episode in 1963.
+Monty was the host of nearly every episode of Let's Make a Deal that aired from 1963 until 1986.
 This encompassed the entire original daytime series, which ran until 1976, as well as the accompanying primetime episodes that aired on both NBC and ABC and the three syndicated productions that launched in 1971, 1980, and 1984.
 He was absent only twice during that span due to illness; in 1971 Dennis James was called on to substitute while in 1985 Geoff Edwards hosted a week of episodes while Hall recovered from a bout of laryngitis.

 Bob Hilton became the new host for the NBC 1990 series; however, due to low ratings, Hilton was fired from the show and in October 1990, Hall returned to the show (but was announced as "guest host") and remained as host until the series was canceled in January 1991.
 Billy Bush emceed the 2003 series, with Hall making a cameo appearance in one episode.

 Each Let's Make a Deal announcer also served as a de facto assistant host, as many times the announcer would be called upon to carry props across the trading floor.
 The original announcer for the series was Wendell Niles, who was replaced by Jay Stewart in 1964.
 Stewart remained with Let's Make a Deal until the end of the syndicated series in 1977.
 The 1980 Canadian-produced syndicated series was announced by Chuck Chandler.
 The 1984 syndicated series had Brian Cummings in the announcer/assistant role for its first season, with disc jockey Dean Goss taking the position for the following season.
 The 1990 NBC revival series was announced by Dean Miuccio, with the 2003 edition featuring Vance DeGeneres in that role.
-The current version on CBS has had comedian Jonathan Mangum as its announcer since it debuted in 2009, with assistant Chris "Money Fairy" Ahern filling in for Mangum on a few episodes during Season 14 when Mangum was not cleared to participate in taping because of illness.
+The 2009 (current) CBS version features Jonathan Mangum, although co-executive producer Chris Ahearn (nicknamed "Money Fairy") is his backup, filling in for Mangum on a few episodes during Season 14 when Mangum was not cleared to participate in taping because of illness.
+After Season 14, Mangum surpassed Stewart as the longest serving announcer in the show’s franchise history.

-The longest tenured prize model on Let's Make a Deal was Carol Merrill, who stayed with the series from its debut until 1977.
+Carol Merrill served as the prize model on the original 1963 series for its entire run, ending in 1977.
+She served for 14 seasons.
 The models on the 1980s series were Maggie Brown, Julie Hall (1980), Karen LaPierre, and Melanie Vincz (1984).
 For the 1990 series, the show featured Georgia Satelle and identical twins Elaine and Diane Klimaszewski, who later gained fame as the Klimaszewski Twins.